jonbcooper/chiwriter/chinotes.md

 The default directory in which ChiWriter should look for the documents is set in Options -> Global e.g. use '.' for the current folder or '..' for the parent directory.

-<small>There are newer versions of DosBox and dosemu which I am sure are better but they won't install on my ancient machine.</small>
+<small>There are newer versions of DosBox (DosBox-X) and dosemu (dosemu2) which I am sure are better but they won't install easily on my ancient machine.</small>